 And by the time of Ali vs Frazier II, so was Joe.
 After a couple of wins against overmatched opposition in 1972, Frazier took on a young contender named George Foreman, the 1968 Olympic gold medalist, undefeated with 34 knockouts in 37 wins.
-After vanquishing Ali, Frazier was viewed as a truly dominant champion and there was little reason to think Foreman might take the crown.
+Having vanquished Ali, Frazier was viewed as a truly dominant champion and there was little reason to think Foreman might take the crown.
 So fight fans got the shock of their lives when Big George not only defeated Frazier in Kingston, Jamaica, but gave him a terrible beating, knocking him down six times in less than six minutes as Howard Cosell repeatedly bellowed from ringside, “Down goes Frazier!
 Down goes Frazier!”

 Long before this many wondered why Ali vs Frazier II had not already taken place.
-After the extraordinary success of their first encounter, it seemed a safe bet that a rematch would happen.
+After the extraordinary success of their first encounter, it seemed a safe bet that a rematch would happen before too long.
 But the months passed and the champion showed no interest.
 The reason was simple: Frazier hated “Clay,” as he liked to call him.
 During Ali’s forced exile Frazier had worked to help his rival regain his boxing license and had even loaned him money.
 But once contracts were signed for the ’71 bout, Ali, seeking to establish a psychological edge, had mocked and taunted Frazier, calling him “ugly” and “ignorant” and labeling him an “Uncle Tom.”
 To Frazier, this was betrayal.
 And it hurt.
 Such was Joe’s fury that, according to his own account, he prayed in his dressing room before their first showdown for the power to literally kill Ali.

 Madison Square Garden was sold out again for Ali vs Frazier II but the atmosphere was nothing like ’71.
 How could it have been?
-The first fight was history, a contest between two undefeated heavyweight champions, viewed by an estimated 300 million around the globe.
+The first fight was history, a contest between two undefeated heavyweight champions, viewed by an estimated three hundred million people around the globe.
 Now Ali and Frazier were no longer bigger than life, but instead ex-champions, older and slower.
 Yet the tension between the two was, if anything, even greater.
 None of Frazier’s resentment had abated, something clear to all when Joe tried to wring Ali’s neck during a live television interview with Howard Cosell.
 So by fight night, while it wasn’t ’71, anticipation still ran high.